 - My clutter helps somebody in need

-Goodwill accepts clothing and household items which are sold in their retail stores.
-They use the proceeds to fund their programs including mentoring, education and employment programs for at-risk youths, single moms, and seniors just to name a few.
+Goodwill accepts clothing and household items that they can sell in their retail stores.
+They use the proceeds to fund their programs including mentoring, education, and employment programs for at-risk youths, single moms, and seniors just to name a few.

 You can donate by dropping items off at your local donation station.